AhmedNasir7/mongo_integration_tester/README.md

+# To start mongo server after setup run : mongod --dbpath ./data
+# (optional) connect with mongo compass with the gui provided

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.